marcascott/HistoryMatters/README.md

 Code Snippets used in the Quality &amp; Quantity article, "History Matters..."

 NOTE: The SHP data that we used for this paper is not public.
-We are working on providing code based on public data - an SHP extract called biofam.
+We are providing code based on public data - an SHP extract called biofam.
 Biofam is based on the SHP, so the basic structure is the same.
 By choosing the LEFT+MARR+CHILD state as the terminal outcome, we can reconstruct all of the concepts of the paper with publicly available data.